-Approved signage shall be provided in each stairwell vestibule stating doors are locked, on each floor in which entry may be made and on each floor in which a telephone is located.
-Hardware for locking a stairway vestibule doors shall be State Fire Marshal listed and approved by the chief by permit before installation.
-Stairway doors located between the vestibules and stairway shaft shall not be locked.
+Approved signage stating doors are locked shall be provided in each stairwell vestibule on each floor in which entry may be made and on each floor in which a telephone is located.
+Hardware for locking stairway vestibule doors shall be State Fire Marshal listed and approved by the chief by permit before installation.
+Stairway doors located between the vestibules and the stairway shaft shall not be locked.